codeforboston/migrant_service_map/README.md

 ## Deployment

 We use [Firebase](https://firebase.google.com/docs/hosting) to host the app at [migrant-service-map.web.app](https://migrant-service-map.web.app) and [migrant-service-map.firebaseapp.com](https://migrant-service-map.firebaseapp.com).
-Resources and billing are managed in our [migrant-service-map](https://console.firebase.google.com/project/migrant-service-map/hosting/main) Firebase project.
+Firebase is configured using `.firebaserc`, `firebase.json`, and the [migrant-service-map](https://console.firebase.google.com/project/migrant-service-map/hosting/main) project page.
+We use the free [Spark](https://firebase.google.com/pricing) plan, which should be more than enough for development, testing, and demos.
+If we go over the monthly limits, the site is disabled until the next month (or we upgrade to a paid plan).

 We use Travis to automate the deployment process.
 Whenever the `prod` (production) branch is updated, Travis builds the app as for any other commit.
 Then, if the build succeeds, it uploads the site to Firebase using the token stored in `.travis.yml`.
-This token is encrypted, specific to this repository, and only readable by Travis.
+The token is set up using [these instructions](https://docs.travis-ci.com/user/deployment/firebase/#generating-your-firebase-token).

 ## Tech Stack